142342/Calculator-for-embedded-systems-project/README.md

 # Tiva Calculator
 A Calculator that does simple arithmatic operations like addition, subtraction, multiplication, and division.<br>
-Implemented as a project for Embedded systems course - Engineering faculty - British University in Egypt.

 ## Components
 - Texas Instruments Tiva ARM® Cortex®-M4F Based MCU TM4C123G LaunchPad™ (TM4C123GH6PM was used for this project).